AArenxiaoming/aws-go-developer-guide/doc_source/sqs-example-managing-visibility-timeout.rst

 Change the Visibility Timeout
 =============================

-Create a new Go file named :file:`sqs_changingvisibility.go`.
+Create a new Go file named :file:`ChangeMsgVisibility.go`.

 You must import the relevant Go and |sdk-go| packages by adding the following lines.